 Methods of Payment

-Sources of Korean Won financing have included domestic commercial banks, regional banks, and specialized banks, including the Korea Development Bank, the National Agricultural Cooperative Federation, the Industrial Bank of Korea (IBK), and the Korea Housing Bank.
+Sources of financing in Korean Won include domestic commercial banks, regional banks, and specialized institutions such as the Korea Development Bank (KDB), the National Agricultural Cooperative Federation (NACF), the Industrial Bank of Korea (IBK), the Export-Import Bank of Korea (KEXIM), and the Korea Finance Corporation (KFC), which also support foreign-invested enterprises.

 Common overseas payment methods include: